ryanchyshyn/vehicle_detection/README.md

 Then we performs thresholding which zeroes all cells with value lower than specified.
 Effectively this means that the resulting matrix will persist only these regions that contains at least *specified as threshold* number of rectangles.
 So single (or even double in my case) rectangles will be dropped out.
 Yet another operation is make a heat-map like a binary so it will contains only 0 and 1.
 This is important for the next step.

 Next step is multi-frame filtering.
-We simply preserves last 10 heatmap matrices, calculate mean matrix and perform yet another threshold operation with value 0.8 This will effectively drop out rectangles that is visible less than 80% os last 10 frames of video:
+We simply preserves last 10 heatmap matrices, calculate mean matrix and perform yet another threshold operation with value 0.8 This will effectively drop out rectangles that is visible less than 80% of last 10 frames of video:

 ![alt text][image11]

 This filtering eliminates most of false positives.